 In addition, our asset modelling is conducted by the Asset Owners who consider short- and medium-term risks or known legislative changes and costs within their deterioration calculations, as well as the benefits of moving to new technology sooner.
-A recent example being the acceleration of LED bulb replacements in Traffic signals.

 Operational risks to the service are managed through the Business Continuity Plan (BCP).
 The Winter Service Policy and Severe Weather Plan mitigate the risk from severe weather and set out what the service will do in these circumstances.